khushiisingh11/Customer-Churn-Prediction/README.md

 Dataset used for the project is telecom Customer Churn Prediction and it containes features like Gender SeniorCitizen, Partner, Dependents, Tenure, PhoneService, MultipleLines , InternetService, OnlineSecurity ,OnlineBackup DeviceProtection, TechSupport, StreamingTV, StreamingMovies, Contract, PaperlessBilling, PaymentMethod, MonthlyCharges' TotalCharges and Churn.
-It contains

-Tech Stack -
-Language - Python
-Environment - Google Colab
-Libraries - Tensorflow, scikit-learn, pandas, numpy, matplotlib, keras
+Language used is Python, the Environment is Google Colab and the Libraries used in the code is Tensorflow, scikit-learn, pandas, numpy, matplotlib, keras.